Learning to paint with acrylics is an ongoing process. Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

 The creative possibilities for sgraffito are endless.

-You can use sgraffito to create words or designs in your piece, multiple colors to give variation or any type of medium to get more texture or special effects.
+You can use sgraffito to create words or designs in your piece, multiple different colors to give variation, or any type of medium to get more texture or special effects.

 You can use any object to do the scratching such as the end of your brush, a credit card or even a stylus.